 Since coconut flour doesn’t contain gluten proteins that bind and create structure, eggs are usually used to hold the product together without crumbling.
 Using coconut flour in egg-free baking can be tricky but not impossible!
 Flax eggs, bananas, and apple sauce can also be used to bind and add structure.

-Measuring coconut flour is easy.
-Simply scoop the flour out of the bag with your measuring cup and level it with a knife.
-Or, use a kitchen scale.
-It’s also good practice to shift the coconut flour before baking to avoid clumps.
+Accurately measuring coconut flour is easy.
+Simply scoop the flour out of the bag with your measuring cup and level it with a knife or use a kitchen scale.
+It’s also good practice to sift the coconut flour before baking to avoid clumps.

 Since coconut flour contains more fat and oil than traditional flours, it has a shorter shelf life.
-It’s recommended to store in an airtight container in a cool dark place for 6-12 months.
+To preserve its freshness, it’s recommended to store in an airtight container in a cool dark place for 6-12 months.
 You can also extend your coconut flour’s shelf life by storing it in the freezer.

 To avoid the guesswork that may come with baking with coconut flour, it’s best to stick to tried-and-true recipes designed specifically for coconut flour.
 Once you’ve become more familiar with how coconut flour behaves, you can experiment with substituting it on your own.